 A. The Roundtable format is a real discussion format rather than a panel or lecture or poster format.
-Each table will have three presenters, and each presenter will have twenty minutes for a presentation.
+Each table will have no more than three presenters, and each presenter will have twenty minutes for a presentation.

 Q. Could I have been offered this format even though I requested a different one?

 A. Yes, it is possible.
-Like all of our annual conferences, limited space is available for themed sessions, so the committee did agree to offer some of our presenters who were reviewed well by the program sub-committee an opportunity to present in this round table format.
+Like all of our annual conferences, limited space is available for general sessions, so the committee did agree to offer some of our presenters who were reviewed well by the program sub-committee an opportunity to present in this round table format.